-J:Com, Japan's biggest MSO with 3.2 million video subscribers, launched 160-Mbps download service at the end of 2007.
-Since then, it has signed up 100,000 customers for the DOCSIS 3.0-delivered service, and 28% of new subscribers are opting for the 160-Mbps service, Nair said.
+Jupiter Communications, Japan’s largest MSO with 3.2 million video subscribers, launched 160 Megabit-per-second download service at the end of 2007.
+Since then, it has signed up 100,000 customers for the DOCSIS 3.0-delivered service, with 28% of new subscribers opting for it, Nair said.

-"It's been very popular," said Nair (left).
+“It’s been very popular,” Nair said.
 Overall, J:Com counts about 1.5 million high-speed Internet customers.

 John Malone’s Liberty Global owns about 38% of J:Com, and has interests in cable operators in Australia, Europe and South America.

-The J:Com service, which offers 10-Mbps uploads, is priced at 6,000 yen per month (about $65).
-The service is intended to counter NTT's fiber-to-the-home service, which tops out at 120 Mbps.
-"DOCSIS 3.0 has given us pricing power back," Nair said.
+The J:Com service, which offers 10-Mbps uploads, is priced at about $65.
+The service is intended to counter NTT’s fiber-to-the-home service, which tops out at 120 Mbps.
+“DOCSIS 3.0 has given us pricing power back,” Nair said.